streetslab/ucb-seq-processing/README.md

 uCBSeqHEKPreAD: uCB-seq Mixed HEK and Preadipocyte Single Cells (stained)

+## Running Jupyter Notebooks
-Note: The .txt file is a comprehensive list of packages that will allow one to run the Jupyter notebook attached, assuming references to local locations containing uCB-seq .rds files are rewritten.
+The .txt file contains a comprehensive list of packages that will allow one to run the Jupyter notebook attached, assuming references to locations of uCB-seq .rds files are rewritten.
 A full Packrat snapshot is in the works, but the text file contains all required information.